haskell/blog.haskell.org/content/case-study-foreign-integration-js-browser/index.md

 ### Bundling with `webpack` and `swc-loader`

 However, while the above trick works for standalone executables, it isn't really useful for libraries that have to ship with full code - haskell and javascript.
-Making downstream users to the to add separately-shipped externs and js files to their pipeline sounds like an unpleasant thing to do, and exposes them to too much implementation detail.
+Requiring downstream users to add separately-shipped externs and js files to their pipeline sounds like an unpleasant thing to do, and exposes them to too much implementation detail.
 Can we do better?

 The answer is - yes, if we ditch the closure compiler but use `swc` instead. [swc](https://swc.rs/) is a Rust-based platform used by a lot of tools like `Parser`, `Next.js`